-The Scott County Health Department (SCHD) dedicates itself to addressing daily and emerging health issues.
+The Scott County Health Department (SCHD) dedicates itself to addressing everyday and emerging health issues.
 One of the department's biggest concerns lately has been lead poisoning in children.
-This issue has grown to become a big problem for Scott County because many of the houses located throughout the area are aging and are deteriorating at a rapid rate.
-Lead is a poisonous metal that was once used in building materials for many years and can be found in and around homes across America (EPA 2017).
-Structures built before 1980 likely contain lead unless the home has been renovated.
-Lead seriously affects childhood development and can cause reduced attention span, learning ability and attitude issues (SCHD 2017).
+This issue has grown to become a big problem for Scott County because many of the houses located throughout the area are starting to become older and are deteriorating at a rapid rate.
+Lead is a poisonous metal that was once used in building materials for many years and can be found in and around homes across America.
+Structures built before 1980 likely contain lead unless the home has been renovated (SCHD 2017).
+Lead seriously affects childhood development and can cause reduced attention span, learning ability and attitude issues.
 One of the main sources of lead poisoning is lead paint, which children are commonly exposed to in Davenport's aging homes.
 Children can be lead poisoned by chewing or eating paint chips, as well as putting dusty or dirty hands in their mouths.

-Over 60% of all Iowa homes were built before 1960, so the potential of exposure to lead in the Scott County area is extremely high.
+Over 60% of all lowa homes were built before 1960, so the potential of exposure to lead in the Scott County area is extremely high.
 The health department reports at least 50 childhood lead poisonings each year (SCHD 2017).
 Despite all of the available information about the dangers of lead poisoning, the Health Department continues to struggle with creating awareness of the issue.
-The county has many resources available to citizens such as free lead screenings to children under the age of six.
-However, it has been difficult to convince community members To take advantage of the resources.
+The county has many resources available to citizens such as free lead screenings to children under the age of six, however, they're having a hard time getting community members to take advantage of the resources.